How To Choose A Cellphone Carrier In Japan

 However, if you foresee yourself leaving Japan for a longer period of time, you might want to safeguard your cellphone contract with AU which offers a temporary suspension program of up to five years.
 Subscribers can pay an upfront fee of 2,000 yen to temporary halt the contract, and a monthly fee of only 372 yen to keep their line suspended until they return to Japan.

-Finally with regards to the US, Softbank has an extremely attractive offer called the America-Buffet plan (アメリカ放題).
+Finally, with regards to the US, Softbank has an extremely attractive offer called the America-Buffet plan (アメリカ放題).
 In cooperation with Sprint (owned by Softbank), Softbank subscribers making calls, SMS and using data while in the US, can enjoy the same rates as they do in Japan.
 While this add-on service used to cost 980 yen per month, Softbank is currently running a free sign-up campaign (with no end date at the moment), so head down ASAP if you are interested in this.

 If you are on a budget…

 In Japan, a limited data-only plan is usually the cheapest, while the unlimited data and call plans are usually the most expensive.
-Keeping this in mind, most people simply find it more economical to only subscribe for data and resort to using applications like LINE for calls instead.
+Keeping this in mind, most people simply find it more economical to only subscribe to data and resort to using applications like LINE for calls instead.
 Hence, for the budget conscious, sim-only data plans from smaller carriers such as Umobile and Mineo are recommended.
 These companies piggyback on the three major carrier’s network while providing more affordable price plans and shorter contracts.
 For example, Umobile 5GB data plans cost only 1,480 yen which is a fraction of the traditional mobile companies.
-More importantly the minimum contract period is 6 months only.
-Such plans are very attractive for a short term stay.
+More importantly, the minimum contract period is 6 months only.
+Such plans are very attractive for a short-term stay.

 But if you still need to make phone calls…